 I’ve written about film photography and I’ve written about black and white photography.
 You’re probably wondering why I’m writing about black and white film photography.

 The answer is simple – there’s a lot more to it than meets the eye.

-The effects produced and the parameters you have to work within is very different to that of any other type of photography and these produce some very interesting results – results that you may associate with a much older style of photography.
+The effects produced and the parameters you have to work within are very different from any other type of photography.
+This can produce some very interesting results – results that you may associate with a much older style of photography.

 The Dynamic Range

-The first thing you’ll notice when you get a roll of black and white film developed (particularly with the brand of film that I use which is Ilford HP5 Plus) is that the dynamic range is a lot worse to what you’ll be used to with digital and colour film.
+The first thing you’ll notice when you get a roll of black and white film developed (particularly with the brand of film that I use: Ilford HP5 Plus) is that the dynamic range is a lot worse than what you’re used to with digital and colour film.